Actively Recruiting

 - History of Charcot osteoarthropathy

-- History of lower limb or foot surgery affecting walking mechanics
+- History of lower extremity and/or foot surgery affecting walking mechanics

-- Orthopaedic problems of lower limbs or spine from other medical conditions limiting walking or causing pain
+- Orthopaedic problems of the lower limbs or spine due to other medical conditions (not diabetes or DPN) that limit walking or cause pain during walking

-- Wearing improper footwear for walking and community ambulation
+- Improper footwear for walking and community ambulation

 - History of unexplained dizziness or fainting in the past 2 months